despairblue/furry-octo-dangerzone/04-concept/README.md

 3. a scene-graph node is mutated
   ↪️ the corresponding tree-view-node-view is altered

-Tree-view-node-views can also be used to edit a show scene-graph node's properties.
+Tree-view-node-views can also be used to edit a scene-graph node's properties.
 When a tree-view-node-views is edited it's tree-view-node-controller is notified and applies the new properties to the corresponding scene-graph node.
 It's assumed that the updates will always lead to consistent state, where the scene-graph and the tree node converge.

 The synchronization process has no ability to detect if updates lead to a consistent state.
-It also has no ability to recover from that state, though without the ability to detect inconsistencies this does not really matter.
+It also has no ability to recover from an inconsistent state, though without the ability to detect inconsistencies this does not really matter.

-**Problem 1:** keeping the tree-view consistent with the scene-graph The difficulty to make sure that the incremental updates are error-free exacerbated even more when further functionality gets added to the tree-view.
+**Problem 1:** keeping the tree-view consistent with the scene-graph
+The difficulty to make sure that incremental updates are error-free exacerbates even more when further functionality, like checkboxes for specific properties or saving state in the tree-view that is not part of the scene-graph, like the possibility to collapse parts of the tree , is added to the tree-view.

 **Problem 2:** implementation effort
-For every new functionality 4 things have to implemented:
+For every new feature 4 things have to implemented:
 1. code for parsing the the scene-graph
 2. code to generate the tree-view-node-view
 3. code to synchronize changes from the scene-graph to the tree-view-node-view
 4. code to synchronize changes from the tree-view-node-view to the scene-graph

-This design bears more complexity than reparsing and regenerating the complete tree-view-view on every change would.
+This design bears more complexity than reparsing and regenerating the complete tree-view-view on every change.

-Problem 1 is gone and problem 2 is reduced to two steps:
+Rerendering solves Problem 1 and reduces problem 2 to two steps:
 1. code for parsing the scene-graph and generating the tree-view-node-view
 2. code to synchronize changes from the tree-view-node-view to the scene-graph